CYZeusX/Tetris/README.md

 ### * Working on
-    - List of values | default block, choose block, custom block
-    - ^^^^ same, but blocks for background  ^^^^
+    - unexpected flickering when switching app in landscape mode
+    - better intercommunication within blocks selection
     - save block for later
     - 3 next following blocks
-    - sync monitor between potrait and landscape mode
-    - sync monitor between switching light|dark theme

 ### * Completed features / fixes
+    - Fixed:
-    - fixed blocks unaligned with monitor
+        - blocks unaligned with monitor
-    - fixed freezed "Tetris!" effect when triggered the second time
+        - freezed "Tetris!" effect when triggered the second time

+    + Implemented:
-    + Implemented block shadow
+        + block shadow
-    + Implemented "Tetris!" effect when cleared 4 rows at once
+        + "Tetris!" effect when cleared 4 rows at once
-    + Implemented "Tetris!" effect with vibration
+        + "Tetris!" effect with vibration
-    + Implemented having colours for each blocks
+        + having colours for each blocks
-    + Implemented customization for particles of the blocks and background
+        + customization for particles of the blocks and background
-    + Implemented light|dark mode
+        + light|dark mode theme
-    + Implemented the setting menu
+        + the setting menu
-    + Implemented button in setting menu for customize character for blocks
+        + button in setting menu for customize character for blocks
-    + Implemented menu
+        + menu
-    + Implemented resume
+        + resume function
-    + Implemented restart
+        + restart fuinction
-    + Implemented quit app
+        + quit app fuinction
-    + Implemented game over page
+        + game over page
-    + Implemented game win slide fragment
+        + game win slide fragment
+        + sync game progress after switching orientation
+        + sync game progress after switching light|dark theme
+        + selection dropdown view: custom block, select block

+    * Altered:
-    + Altered the position of the Light|Dark theme mode button into the setting menu
+        * the position of the Light|Dark theme mode button into the setting menu
+        * the UI style of the whole app